Amalan-ConStat/PresidentialElection/Year1988/Election1988.md

-Election1988
+Presidential Election 1988
 ================

 # Structure of Document

-Data extraction begins from page 4 of the document.
+Data extraction begins from page four of the document.
 Each page from here has a table representing each district.
 All tables follow the similar format.

 If we consider the columns, first column is for candidate names with other counts, second column and its consecutive columns are for